Skip to content

 Achieving password security mastery requires understanding that attackers maintain massive databases of compromised credentials continuously updated with new breach data.
 When a low-security forum or shopping site suffers a breach, attackers immediately test those credentials against banking sites, email providers, social media platforms, and cloud storage services through automated processes running continuously across distributed computing infrastructure.

-To understand how these password attacks fit within broader cyber threat landscapes affecting home users and organizations, explore our comprehensive article on common cyberattacks and protection strategies, which covers the full spectrum of threats including phishing, ransomware, and social engineering attacks that frequently leverage compromised credentials.
+To understand how these password attacks fit within broader cyber threat landscapes affecting home users and organizations, explore our comprehensive article on social engineering attacks and phishing attacks, which cover the full spectrum of threats including ransomware and social engineering that frequently leverage compromised credentials.

 NIST 2024 Password Guidelines: Evidence-Based Security Standards